-The booklet that I am showing you here is done for an Animal rights group with the aim to create awareness how to treat sledge dogs in Greenland correctly.
+The booklet that I'm showing you here is done for an animal rights organization with the aim to create awareness how to treat sled dogs in Greenland correctly.

 Robin Hood is an animal welfare association, located in Austria, that is helping animals by defending their rights and raising awareness about any violation of these rights through different projects and political campaigns in many countries like Armenia, Albania, Greenland, Hungary, Iraq, Romania and Siberia.
 The basic idea is to work together wich local people in order to improve the life of animals and realize a positive living together.

-One of these projects is dedicated to sledge dogs in East Greenland:
+One of these projects is dedicated to sled dogs in East Greenland:

-The main characters of this booklet are the sledge dog Ugo and two children, Rosalie and Imaka, who are learning from their father how to treat dogs correctly.
+The main characters of this booklet are the sled dog Ugo and two children, Rosalie and Imaka, who are learning from their father how to treat dogs correctly.

 Different scenes in their daily routine are visualized to show the role and importance of dogs in Greenland and how they need to be treated with respect and care in order to live a life free from pain and hunger.